Should I Take Antidepressant Medication?

 Question: My son recently died and my mother is terminally ill, so I have been quite depressed lately.
 My doctor has given me a sample of Prozac but I am afraid to start taking it, because I am worried about the effect it might have on me.
 Can you please tell me what I should do?

-Answer: An antidepressant medication such as Prozac may be beneficial in your particular case.
-But it is not without risks and side effects.
+Answer: An antidepressant medication such as Prozac may be considered in situations like this, but it is not without risks and side effects.

 Let me first extend my condolences on the loss of your son and best wishes to both you and your mother.